-Regardless of the reason, it’s key to put serious thought in taking your career international.
+It’s no surprise that more people are choosing to find professional opportunities abroad.
+With rapid changes in technology, travel and increasing access, crossing borders for work might be accessible depending on where you want to go.
+Regardless of the reason, it’s imperative to put serious thought in taking your career international.
 If you are considering relocating abroad for professional reasons, there are a few questions you need to ask.

-The more languages you speak has the potential to make more countries professionally accessible to you from day one (if you want to hit the ground running).
+The more languages you speak means the greater potential for more locations to be professionally accessible to you from day one (if you want to hit the ground running).
 If you don’t speak the national languages of your desired locations, you need to know how much that will impact your ability to live and work there.
 For some employers, especially multinational organizations, this may not hinder your work ability.
 However, for others, this could be a barrier to finding employment.

 Just because your skills are in demand doesn’t mean you will be paid in the same way you might be at home.
 Ideally, you may earn a higher income but that may not always be the case.
 The important thing is to find out what the typical salary range is for your position abroad.
 Talking to hiring recruiters as well as others who have experience in that region can give you a basic idea of what to expect.
 In addition, if you are considering working for a foreign company abroad, find out how and in what currency you will be paid.
 It is possible to be paid in a currency that is different from the host culture.
 You will definitely need to have a budget so you can determine if the compensation provides enough for you to live comfortably in your prospective host country.

-Working abroad can be an exciting endeavor but make sure you’re asking the right professional questions so you can start your international adventure right.
+Working abroad can be an exciting endeavor but requires asking yourself the right questions.
 Once you found your answers, it’s time to start that expat job search.